 Good morning!
 Let’s kickoff the morning with a quick, but highly effective workout to start the day with a lot of energy!

 09:00 - 11:00 Designing your business model (team offices)

-Based on the practical tips you have received during the workshop, it is now time to start with or to continue with designing your business model.
+Based on the practical tips you have received during the workshop and from the coaches, it is now time to continue with designing your business model.
 Based on the Business Model Canvas, you will create a business model for your future company.

 11:45 - 12:30 Workshop Pitching (class room)